The Waterside Inn

 Today, under the leadership of chef-patron Alain Roux, no other British restaurant can claim to have held three Michelin stars for so long.
-And, as part of the Relais & Chateaux global fellowship of individually owned and operated luxury hotels and restaurants, the Waterside can boast not only two Relais Gourmand chefs but also the only UK member of the Relais Dessert Association; the second member being our great friend William Curley.
+And, as part of the Relais & Chateaux global fellowship of individually owned and operated luxury hotels and restaurants, the Waterside can boast not only two Relais Gourmand chefs but Alain one of only two UK members of the Relais Dessert Association; the second member being our great friend William Curley.

 The Roux Family

 The name Roux is legendary within culinary circles.
 Over the past four decades, brothers Michel and Albert have made a lasting impact on British eating habits.
 From the original Le Gavroche restaurant, opened in 1967 on London’s Lower Sloane Street, where they took turns in the kitchen and dining room, they had one aim: “to achieve a worldwide reputation for the quality of their cuisine and service”.

 In 1972, with a series of successful city restaurants under their aprons, the brothers ventured further afield, acquiring a traditional English pub in a quiet Royal Berkshire village.
 They set about transforming it into an elegant restaurant and cocktail bar – and so the Waterside Inn was born.

 With both sons, Alain and Michel Jr., following in their fathers’ esteemed footsteps, the Rouxs separated their business interests in 1986; Albert chose Le Gavroche, while Michel opted for the Waterside Inn.